If you are just starting out fishing you may be confused by all of the different types of fishing rods available in your local tackle store.

 Casting rods have probably the biggest number of applications that they are used for especially in the freshwater bass fishing world.

-Spinning rods unlike a baitcaster will have the reel on the underside of the rod.
 They are the kind of fishing rods that most people will associate with a "fishing rod".

 They differ in design in that the line guide closest to the reel will be much large than on a casting rod.